 Zero data loss, block-level replication.
 With synchronous replication, there is no possibility of data loss.
 With block-level replication, there is no possibility of file locking.

 Simple deployment and management.
 Storage Replica has a design mandate for ease of use.
-Creation of a replication partnership between two servers requires only a single PowerShell command.
+Creation of a replication partnership between two servers can utilize the Windows Admin Center.
 Deployment of stretch clusters uses intuitive wizard in the familiar Failover Cluster Manager tool.

 Guest and host.
 All capabilities of Storage Replica are exposed in both virtualized guest and host-based deployments.
-This means guests can replicate their data volumes even if running on non-Windows virtualization platforms or in public clouds, as long as using Windows Server 2016 Datacenter Edition in the guest.
+This means guests can replicate their data volumes even if running on non-Windows virtualization platforms or in public clouds, as long as using Windows Server in the guest.